How to Use ffmpeg loudnorm: LUFS Normalization and 2-Pass Settings Explained

 • Prefer 2-pass over 1-pass

-• Depending on source, combine with pre-editing or other dynamics processing
+• Combine normalization with pre-editing or other dynamics processing when the source needs it

 -c:a libmp3lame -q:a 2